spinalcordtoolbox/spinalcordtoolbox/documentation/source/user_section/tutorials/spinalcord-segmentation/sct_propseg.rst

 ``sct_propseg`` itself is a single command, but internally it uses three processing steps to segment the spinal cord.

 #.
-Detect the approximate center of the spinal cord automatically using a machine learning-based method (OptiC).
+Detect the approximate center of the spinal cord automatically using a machine learning-based method (`OptiC <https://archivesic.ccsd.cnrs.fr/PRIMES/hal-01713965v1>`_).
 This is an initialization step for the core algorithm, PropSeg.
 #.
 Create a coarse 3D mesh by propagating along the spinal cord (PropSeg).
 #.
 Refine the surface of the mesh using small adjustments.